dt-tom/SickShooter/README.md

 # SickShooter
 I have to put a readme
-this is out sick shooting game
+this is our sick shooting game
 :^)